RavuAlHemio/voidcaster/README.markdown

 call to `void` because you are ignoring the return value, or not to cast a function which doesn't return a value to `void`.

-Currently, it outputs a warning for every missing/superfluous cast encountered.
+It outputs a warning for every missing/superfluous cast encountered.
 Alternatively, it can run in *interactive mode*, where it's sufficient to answer a set of *you're not casting this to `void`; should I cast it for you?* prompts and the source files are modified accordingly.

-Report bugs on github! http://github.com/RavuAlHemio/voidcaster
+Report bugs on Github! http://github.com/RavuAlHemio/voidcaster

 How?
 ----